AkinoriTanaka-phys/DOT/README.md

 # DOT
-code submission to NeurIPS2019 of the paper "Discriminator optimal transport"([arXiv](http://arxiv.org/abs/1910.06832)).
+This repository is for code submission to NeurIPS2019 of the paper "Discriminator optimal transport"([arXiv](http://arxiv.org/abs/1910.06832)).

 # Environment
 DL framework for python is `chainer`.
-GPU is necessary.
-In addition, `torch` and `torchvision` are required to execute `load_dataset.py` if you want to download CIFAR-10 or STL-10 dataset, and `tensorflow` is also necessary to execute `download.py` downloading inception model to measure inception score and FID.
+In addition, `torch` and `torchvision` are required to execute `load_dataset.py`, and `tensorflow` is also necessary to execute `download.py` downloading inception model to measure inception score and FID.

 # Demos
-Demos can be excuted by
+Experiments in the paper can be excuted by
  1. `2d_demo.ipynb`
  2. `execute_dot.py`
  3. `execute_dot_cond.py`
+ 4. `execute_mh.py`

 ## 1. `2d_demo.ipynb`:
 This notebook executes 2d experiment on DOT.
 All necessary files are included.

 ## 2. `execute_dot.py`:
-The python script file execute latent space DOT for CIFAR-10 and STL-10 using trained models.
+The python script file executes latent space DOT for CIFAR-10 and STL-10 using trained models.
 ### 2-1. preliminary
-To run it, we need to prepare trained models by `train_GAN.py`.
+To run `execute_dot.py`, we need to prepare trained models.
-#### data download for the training:
+#### Download data for the training:
 Please follow the next steps:
 ```
-$ python load_dataset.py --root torchdata/ --data cifar10
+$ python load_dataset.py --root torchdata/ --data cifar10      # download CIFAR-10 and making training_data/CIFAR.npy
-$ python load_dataset.py --root torchdata/ --data stl10
+$ python load_dataset.py --root torchdata/ --data stl10        # download STL-10 without labels and making training_data/STL96.npy
-$ python load_stl_to48.py --gpu 0
+$ python load_stl_to48.py --gpu 0                              # making downscaled data training_data/STL48.npy
-$ python download.py --outfile metric/inception_score.model
+$ python download.py --outfile metric/inception_score.model    # download inception model
-$ python get_mean_cov_2048featurespace.py --data CIFAR --gpu 0
+$ python get_mean_cov_2048featurespace.py --data CIFAR --gpu 0 # calculating mean&cov in 2,048 feature space and saving it to metric/CIFAR_inception_mean.npy and metric/CIFAR_inception_cov.npy
-$ python get_mean_cov_2048featurespace.py --data STL48 --gpu 0
+$ python get_mean_cov_2048featurespace.py --data STL48 --gpu 0 # to metric/STL48_inception_mean.npy and metric/STL48_inception_cov.npy
 ```
-The first 3 executions download and prepare `training_data/CIFAR.npy`, `training_data/STL96.npy` and `training_data/STL48.npy`.
-The following 3 executions download inception model and prepare data for calculating FID.

 #### GAN training
-After the above executions, we can execute `train_GAN.py` with OPTIONS:
+`train_GAN.py` has OPTIONS:
 > `--gpu` : GPU id.<br>
 > `--net` : Neural net architecture to train. `DCGAN` or `Resnet`. <br>
 > `--mode` : Neural net additional info. `SAGAN` or `SNGAN` or `WGAN-GP`. <br>
+> `--objective` : For `SAGAN` and `SNGAN`, we reccomend to use`NonSaturating` or `Hinge`.
+For `WGAN-GP`, please set `Wasserstein`. <br>
 > `--data` : Training data. `CIFAR` or `STL48`. <br>
-> `--objective` : Objective functions of the GAN.
-For `SAGAN` and `SNGAN`, we reccomend to use`NonSaturating` or `Hinge`.
-For `WGAN-GP`, please set `Wasserstein`. <br>
 > `--iters` : Total number of the iterations. `int`. <br>
 > `--report` : Number of the report step. `int`. <br>

+Better models will be saved to `trained_models/`.
 For example,
 ```
 $ python train_GAN.py --net DCGAN --data CIFAR --mode SAGAN --objective NonSaturating --iters 150000 --report 10000 --gpu 0
 ```
-generates files named `DCGAN_G_CIFAR_SAGAN_NonSaturating_xx.npz` and `DCGAN_D_CIFAR_SAGAN_NonSaturating_xx.npz` to `trained_models/` if the inception score in each `10000` iteration exceeds the best score in the updating history.
+generates files named `trained_models/DCGAN_G_CIFAR_SAGAN_NonSaturating_xx.npz` and `trained_models/DCGAN_D_CIFAR_SAGAN_NonSaturating_xx.npz` if the inception score in each `10000` iteration exceeds the best score in the updating history.
 The number `xx` means the number of iteration of the saved models.

 ### 2-2.
 DOT
-`execute_dot.py` execute the latent space DOT with OPTIONS
+`execute_dot.py` executes the latent space DOT with OPTIONS
 > `--gpu` : GPU id.<br>
 > `--G` : Generator filename in `trained_models/`.<br>
 > `--D` : Discriminator filename in `trained_models/`.<br>